P R I N C I P I A T R I O O N I C A

 The traditional take is referring to consciousness while the oon take is referring to perception.
 The trioon scheme would appear to depend on conflating the two terms.
 Or perhaps, the traditional view depends on over-inventing both of them.
 In trioonity, neither is the case.
 The point is to take consciousness as an extra and unaccountable business out of the picture by making it an unnecessary part of the explanation.
 No one is happy with the concept anymore not to mention its long history as a gateway to other addictive concepts like the soul or the self.
 There is a strong feeling that we need to eliminate the fictions in our lives.

-After we have zeroed out the all fictions one by one, only the truth of ourselves should remain.
+After we have zeroed out all the fictions one by one, only the truth of ourselves should remain.
 The critical question that keeps the no-self debate eternally limber is how we, the inquirers, could possibly still remain as part of the naked truth.
 When we reach a state of zero-fiction, it will come with a loss of ability to examine the result.
 Accepting that no, we can't and yes, we will is not a problem for the scheme.
 There is no need for embarrassment if we, as spectator's, can only picture the truth we have exposed.

 We can begin by putting ourselves in the same place as the test subject by finding a dark and silent space with a reasonably comfy chair.
 Get comfortable but don't tune anything out.
 Remain alert.
 Slug some coffee and feel free to worry and obsess.
 Encourage the inner chatter.
 Talk to it.
 I'm sure there are choices ahead that need to be debated.
 Think about them.
 Once we've limbered up, the test can follow.